pimcore/pimcore/doc/20_Extending_Pimcore/24_Add_Your_Own_Permissions.md

-# Add your own permissions
+# Add Your Own Permissions

 ## Add your permission to the database
 Choose a custom unique name and add it to the `users_permission_definitions` table in your database.